Peter J. Olver: Research

 Olver's primary research fields are differential geometry and mathematical physics.
 His main interests involve the application of Lie groups and symmetries to the geometry of differential equations, as well as well the theories of moving frames and Cartan's equivalence method, differential invariants and pseudogroups.

 He has also contributed to various topics in applied mathematics, including image processing and computer vision, wave and fluid mechanics, and elasticity.

 He has written five books and over 150 research papers in peer-reviewed journals.
 In 2003, Olver was one of the top 234 most cited mathematicians in the world.
 He has supervised 23 PhD students.

+Personal life

+Olver married Iranian mathematician Chehrzad Shakiban in 1976.